-If you encounter an emergency on your Dragon Trip in China, you can call our 24-hour emergency line on +44 (0)113 328 1320.
+If you encounter an emergency on your Dragon Trip in Korea, you can call our 24-hour emergency line on +44 (0)113 328 1320.
 Please note, this number should only be used in real emergencies related to someone being in danger or encountering an incident during their trip.

 For all other calls, please contact our team in London on +44 (0)207 157 9964.

 - If you can’t find what you’re after, email us: email@example.com

 - Any promotional code used must be presented and used at the time of paying your deposit and thereby confirming your booking.
 No special offers can be used on bookings which have already been submitted and confirmed.